jaylach/kale/README.md

 <pre>
 // template.kale
 {
-  // Properties go here
+  // properties go here
 }
 </pre>

-_Note that all templates return a new object / array and will not modify the existing input.
+_note that all templates return a new object / array and will not modify the existing input.
 It is, effectively, a map._

-**To map a new property, with a string or number value:**
+**to map a new property, with a string or number value:**

 <pre>
 // user.kale